keithnoel999/Phase-Lead-Circuit-and-Bode-Plot/README.md

 | Amplitude | 1 V |
 | Frequency | 2 kHz |

+---

-Circuit Description:-
+## Circuit Description

-1)The Phase Lead Circuit is implemented using a resistor-capacitor RC network.
+The Phase Lead Circuit is implemented using a resistor-capacitor RC network.

-2)The capacitor is connected in series with the input signal and the resistor is connected between the output node and ground.
+The capacitor is connected in series with the input signal and the resistor is connected between the output node and ground.

-3)The output voltage is measured across the resistor.
+The output voltage is measured across the resistor.

-40The circuit behaves as a first-order RC network and produces a positive phase shift between the input and output signals.
+The circuit behaves as a first-order RC network and produces a positive phase shift between the input and output signals.

+---

-Theoretical Background:-
+## Theoretical Background

 A Phase Lead Circuit is a first-order RC network that provides a positive phase shift between the input and output signals.